 There are 3 types of keyword cannibalization in PPC: keyword overlap, geographic overlap, and PPC-SEO overlap.
 We’ll explain all three in detail so you can understand what you’re up against.

 In PPC campaigns, you not only bid on keywords but on geographic areas.
 And unfortunately, overlapping geographic areas can also cause keyword cannibalization.
-For example, if one of your ads targets a city and another targets that city’s entire country without excluding the city, you end up with two ads that target the same city.
+For example, if one of your ads targets a city and another targets that city’s entire country without excluding the city, you end up with two ads that target keyword for the same city & multiple urls.
 Or perhaps you run PPC ads for two stores in the same area with overlapping radiuses.
 In both cases, you unnecessarily pump up the ad auction with your own ads.
 Plus again, the winning ad may not even be the one you most want to run.

 Finally, your PPC traffic can overlap with organic traffic.
 Organic traffic refers to any visits to your website that you don’t pay for.
 So if a regular search on Google leads someone to your web page, it’s considered organic traffic.
 You can increase your organic traffic through search engine optimization (SEO) strategies.
 If you already rank high in search engine results pages (SERPs), spending on PPC ads will have diminishing returns and may even be a waste of money.
 You’re already ranking in the SERPs, so paying to appear in the promoted results section has diminishing returns.
 Plus, some users prefer clicking on organic results over sponsored results anyway.